microsoft/fluentui-react-native/packages/theming-react-native/README.md

 - Supplying the Theme [react context](https://reactjs.org/docs/context.html)
 - Supplying the [ThemeRegistry](../theme-registry/README.md) context, if needed.

-To access the Theme context, you simply need to import & use the Theme hook, for example:
+To access the Theme context from within a component, you simply need to import & use the Theme hook, for example:

 ```tsx
 // MyComponent.tsx